asyml/forte/docs/toc/processor.rst

 We have an working MT translation pipeline example here https://github.com/asyml/forte/blob/master/docs/notebook_tutorial/wrap_MT_inference_pipeline.ipynb

-There are several basic functions of processor and internal functions are defined here.
+There are several basic functions of processor and internal functions are defined in this example.

 * `initialize()`: initilize model and MT related components/attributes
     - initialize a pre-trained model
     - intialize tokenizer